Agency|Insights

 Key Takeaways

-• We consistently see SOC 2 readiness costs represent 50-65% of the total first-year compliance program cost, typically ranging from $30,000 for an early-stage startup to $200,000+ for mid-market and enterprise organizations — making readiness the larger investment compared to the audit fee itself
+• We consistently see SOC 2 readiness costs represent 50-65% of the total first-year compliance program cost, with early-stage startups at the lower end and mid-market and enterprise organizations at the higher end — making readiness the larger investment compared to the audit fee itself

 • In our experience, internal labor is the single largest readiness cost category, accounting for 350-890 hours across engineering, compliance, IT, HR, and management teams — we recommend that companies plan carefully for internal labor to avoid the timeline delays that come from underestimating it

-• We recommend GRC platform investment ($10,000-$25,000 annually for mid-market options) because it reduces internal labor by 60-80% through automated evidence collection, policy management, and continuous monitoring — making it the highest-ROI readiness investment we see
+• We recommend GRC platform investment because it reduces internal labor by 60-80% through automated evidence collection, policy management, and continuous monitoring — making it the highest-ROI readiness investment we see; contact vendors for current pricing

 • Starting security maturity is the strongest predictor of readiness cost — what we see across our client base is that organizations with minimal security programs pay 1.5-2.0x the base cost due to extensive gap remediation, while those with strong existing programs may pay only 0.5-0.7x